 1945 President – Mrs. Bert Dimmick (Lovey), (Grant County) Only 300 attended the conference at Purdue on January 11 due to World War II and gas rationing.

 1946 President – Mrs. Worley Myers (Bonnie), (Montgomery County) It was approved that each club would be represented by one voting delegate at the annual meeting.

-1947 President – Mrs. Charles Krise (Sadie), (DeKalb County) Theme: “Today’s Home Builds Tomorrow’s World” Lella R. Gaddis scholarship was started to honor her upon her retirement for 35 years service as State Leader of Home Economics Extension in Indiana.
-A cooperative home was discussed, to be fully equipped.
+1947 President – Mrs. Charles Krise (Sadie), (DeKalb County) Theme: “Today’s Home Builds Tomorrow’s World” The Lella R. Gaddis Scholarship was started to honor her upon her retirement for 35 years service as State Leader of Home Economics Extension in Indiana.
+A cooperative home, to be fully equipped, was discussed.
 It was voted to have the annual meeting in the summer.

 1948 President – Mrs. Orville Miller (Florence), (Vermillion County) Theme: “The Rural Woman–a World Citizen” Voted to enlarge the state executive committee to include one representative from each district in addition to the state officers.
 Association became a member of the CWC.

 1949 President – Mrs. Ray Lambert (Inah), (Delaware County) Cooperative House plans were accepted and began to raise funds with a goal of $1 per member.

 1950 President – Mrs. J.H.
 Gillaspy (Etta), (Jackson County) A committee was appointed to investigate the purchase of a house to be used as a cooperative home. $17,977.42 was reportedly raised.
 2114 clubs with 58,770 members.
 38th annual meeting on August 3rd.
 Treasurer’s report $3,113.84